font/k8s-example-apps/pacman-nodejs-app/docs/pacman-nodejs-app-aws-migration.md

 The kops tool requires a place to build the necessary DNS records in order to build a Kubernetes cluster.
 There are several scenarios available that you can choose from but in this instance, because we are using google cloud platform to manage our DNS and are migrating to a GKE cluster, we will use scenario 3 as outlined [here](https://github.com/kubernetes/kops/blob/master/docs/aws.md#scenario-3-subdomain-for-clusters-in-route53-leaving-the-domain-at-another-registrar).
 Create the subdomain with a different name than the one you would ultimately like to use as the public facing address for your application (ex. aws.example.com)

-Add the NS records to your [Google Cloud Platform](https://cloud.google.com/dns/update-name-servers)
-####Make sure to[ test your DNS setup](https://github.com/kubernetes/kops/blob/master/docs/aws.md#testing-your-dns-setup) before moving on.
+Add the NS records to your [Google Cloud Platform](https://cloud.google.com/dns/update-name-servers) **Make sure to[ test your DNS setup](https://github.com/kubernetes/kops/blob/master/docs/aws.md#testing-your-dns-setup) before moving on.*

 Follow [these instructions](http://localhost:6419/docs/kubernetes-cluster-gke-federation.md#create-the-kubernetes-clusters)
-to create 2 GKE Kubernetes clusters in 2 separate regions.
-This tutorial will use us-west and us-central so if you use different regions then modify the commands appropriately.
+to create 1 GKE Kubernetes clusters in 1 region.
+This tutorial will use us-west so if you use a different region then modify the commands appropriately.

 ### Store the GCP Project Name